We are not here to be inspiring.

 • Small Business Grants

-The Rural Gone Urban Foundation supports brave and strong women.
-Those who turn into their storms.
-Those who refuse to backdown from a challenge.
+The Rural Gone Urban Foundation supports women who choose that posture.
+Women who turn toward difficulty.
+Women who refuse to retreat from responsibility.